Fears of cholera upsurge in Haiti after Hurricane Matthew, U.N. says

 More than 9,000 Haitians have been killed, and 790,000 have been infected, since a cholera outbreak began in 2010, according to PAHO.

-Infection is caused by drinking and using contaminated water that triggers diarrhea and vomiting and can cause severe dehydration which if not treated quickly can be fatal.
+Infection is caused by drinking and using contaminated water that triggers diarrhoea and vomiting and can cause severe dehydration which if not treated quickly can be fatal.

 Children are particularly at risk, the United Nations' children's agency (UNICEF) has warned.